Cannabinoid receptor 1: Physiological and pathological conditions

-The activation of CB1 in the human body generally inhibits neurotransmitter release, controls pain, regulates metabolism, and monitors the cardiovascular system.
-CB1 receptors are implicated in a number of physiological processes related to the central nervous system (CNS) including brain development, learning and memory, motor behavior, regulation of appetite, body temperature, pain perception, and inflammation.
+The activation of CB_{1} in the human body generally inhibits neurotransmitter release, controls pain, regulates metabolism, and monitors the cardiovascular system.
+CB_{1} receptors are implicated in a number of physiological processes related to the central nervous system (CNS) including brain development, learning and memory, motor behavior, regulation of appetite, body temperature, pain perception, and inflammation.

-The localization of CB1 receptors is expressed in several neuronal types, including GABAergic, glutamatergic, and serotonergic neurons.
-CB1 receptors localized in GABAergic neurons can modulate food intake, learning and memory processes, drug addiction, and related behaviors.
-CB1 receptors localized in glutamatergic neurons are capable of mediating olfactory processes, neuroprotection, social behaviors, anxiety, and fear memories.
-The localization of CB1 receptors in serotonergic neurons can regulate emotional responses.
+The localization of CB_{1} receptors is expressed in several neuronal types, including GABAergic, glutamatergic, and serotonergic neurons.
+CB_{1} receptors localized in GABAergic neurons can modulate food intake, learning and memory processes, drug addiction, and related behaviors.
+CB_{1} receptors localized in glutamatergic neurons are capable of mediating olfactory processes, neuroprotection, social behaviors, anxiety, and fear memories.
+The localization of CB_{1} receptors in serotonergic neurons can regulate emotional responses.

-Clinically, CB1 is a direct drug target for addiction, pain, epilepsy, and obesity.
-CB1 receptor function is involved with several psychiatric, neurological, neurodevelopmental, and neurodegenerative disorders including Huntington's disease (HD), multiple sclerosis (MS), and Alzheimer's disease (AD).
-Major loss of CB1 receptors is reported in patients with HD.
-However, stimulation of the CB1 receptor has potential to reduce the progression of HD.
-Improvements from use of CB agonist in MS are associated with the activation of CB1 and CB2 receptors, leading to dual anti-inflammatory and neuroprotective effects throughout the CNS.
-Similarly, activation of CB1 and CB2 receptors could provide neuroprotective effects against amyloid-β (Aβ) toxicity in AD.
-In several brain regions, including the dorsolateral prefrontal cortex (DLPFC) and hippocampus, dysregulation of the CB1 receptor is implicated in the development of schizophrenia.
-Abnormal functioning of the CB1 receptor compromises intricate neural systems that are responsible for controlling cognition and memory, which contributes to the pathology.
-PET imaging modalities implicate that alterations of CB1 levels in certain brain systems are strongly associated with schizophrenia symptoms.
+Clinically, CB_{1} is a direct drug target for addiction, pain, epilepsy, and obesity.
+CB_{1} receptor function is involved with several psychiatric, neurological, neurodevelopmental, and neurodegenerative disorders including Huntington's disease (HD), multiple sclerosis (MS), and Alzheimer's disease (AD).
+Major loss of CB_{1} receptors is reported in patients with HD.
+However, stimulation of the CB_{1} receptor has potential to reduce the progression of HD.
+Improvements from use of CB agonist in MS are associated with the activation of CB_{1} and CB_{2} receptors, leading to dual anti-inflammatory and neuroprotective effects throughout the CNS.
+Similarly, activation of CB_{1} and CB_{2} receptors could provide neuroprotective effects against amyloid-β (Aβ) toxicity in AD.
+In several brain regions, including the dorsolateral prefrontal cortex (DLPFC) and hippocampus, dysregulation of the CB_{1} receptor is implicated in the development of schizophrenia.
+Abnormal functioning of the CB_{1} receptor compromises intricate neural systems that are responsible for controlling cognition and memory, which contributes to the pathology.
+PET imaging modalities implicate that alterations of CB_{1} levels in certain brain systems are strongly associated with schizophrenia symptoms.
 Neurobehavioral disorders, such as attention deficit hyperactivity disorder (ADHD), are associated with genetic variants of CNR1 in rat models of ADHD.

 Use of antagonists

-Selective CB1 agonists may be used to isolate the effects of the receptor from the CB2 receptor, as most cannabinoids and endocannabinoids bind to both receptor types.

-CB1 selective antagonists such as rimonabant are used for weight reduction and smoking cessation.
-A substantial number of antagonists of the CB1 receptor have been discovered and characterized.
-TM38837 has been developed as a CB1 receptor antagonist that is restricted to targeting only peripheral CB1 receptors.
+Selective CB_{1} agonists may be used to isolate the effects of the receptor from the CB_{2} receptor, as most cannabinoids and endocannabinoids bind to both receptor types.
+CB_{1} selective antagonists such as rimonabant are used for weight reduction and smoking cessation.
+A substantial number of antagonists of the CB_{1} receptor have been discovered and characterized.
+TM38837 has been developed as a CB_{1} receptor antagonist that is restricted to targeting only peripheral CB_{1} receptors.